-School-owned technology resources for instructional purposes may be issued to individual students.
+School-owned technology resources for instructional purposes may be issued to individual Students.
 Use of these technological resources, which include IDEA's network systems and use of school equipment, is restricted to approved purposes only.
-All students must adhere to IDEA standards set forth in the Student Acceptable Use policy included in this handbook and Student Technology Device Use Agreement, linked below.-Students and legal guardians will be asked to sign an Acceptable Use Agreement Acknowledgment Form regarding use of these school technology resources.
+All Students must adhere to IDEA standards set forth in the Student Acceptable Use policy and Electronic Communication Device Commitment Form.

+Students and legal guardians will be asked to electronically sign an Electronic Communication Device Commitment Form regarding use of these school technology resources via STREAM.
 Violations of the user agreement may result in withdrawal of privileges and other disciplinary action.